 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Postal Service Clerk or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Postal Service Clerks or what courses do I need to take.

-We did a survey to ask other Postal Service Clerks what did they major in college or university and here are the most popular majors that came up.
+We also asked Postal Service Clerks what did they major in college or university and here are the top 5 most popular majors that came up.

 Although there is no specific postsecondary education requirement to become a Postal Service worker, all applicants must have a good command of English.

 You may need some previous work-related skill, knowledge or experience to be a Postal Service Clerk.
 For example, a bank teller would benefit from experience working directly with the public.